 Choosing a public setting means that your computer will be hidden from other devices on the same network, and connections will be restricted.
 With a private network, however, your computer will show up as discoverable on your home network, and using Homegroups, you can also share files and printers among your family members.

 The differences in settings take place in the Windows firewall, which is the guard at the gate that protects all data going in and out.
 You can adjust those settings at any time.
+The steps to take to change network from public to private are simple, but it differs according to Windows type.

-Change Network from the Public to Private in Windows 10
+Change Network From Public to Private

 - Go to the system tray on your taskbar (far right).